Webpage: http://www.odu.edu/commhealth/academics/undergraduate

 Continuance and Readmission Policy

-- A grade of C (2.00) or better is required in all BSPH courses to continue in the program.
+- A grade of C (2.00) or better is required in all required major courses to continue in the program.

-- A student who earns a grade of D or F in any course required by the major will not be considered in good academic standing in the major.
+- A student who earns a grade of C- or lower in a required major course will not be considered in good academic standing in the major and must retake the course in the next semester the course is offered.

-- A cumulative grade point average of 2.00 or better is required to continue in the BSPH program.
+- A cumulative grade point average of 2.00 or better is required to continue in the Public Health program.

-- A student who leaves the major and is readmitted may be required to take additional course work prior to or concurrent with readmission.
+- A student who is readmitted to the major may be required to take additional course work prior to or concurrent with readmission.

 Internship (Capstone Experience)